Samsung QN90B TV Review

 42" 48" 55" 65" 77" 83"

-The LG C2 OLED and the Samsung QN90B QLED are both impressive TVs, and the best one depends on your viewing conditions.
+The LG C2 OLED is better overall than the Samsung QN90B, but choosing one over the other also depends on your viewing conditions.
 The LG is a better choice for a dim or dark room, as it has much better contrast and no blooming around bright objects in dark scenes.
-The Samsung TV, on the other hand, is a better choice for a bright room, as it gets significantly brighter.
+On the other hand, the Samsung TV is a better choice for a bright room, as it gets significantly brighter.

 43" 50" 55" 65" 75" 85" 98"

-The Samsung QN90B QLED is very similar to its predecessor, the Samsung QN90A QLED.
+The Samsung QN90B is very similar to its predecessor, the Samsung QN90A.
 The QN90B has a wider viewing angle but worse black uniformity and more noticeable blooming in dark scenes.
 Small highlights in HDR content in dark scenes are significantly brighter on the QN90B, so they pop more.

 55" 65" 75" 85"